 Check Ubuntu Version with hostnamectl

 Use hostnamectl when you want more than the Ubuntu release.
-It shows the operating system, kernel, architecture, and virtualization details in one command, which is handy on workstations, lab VMs, and remote servers.
+It shows the operating system, kernel, architecture, and virtualization details in one command, which is handy on workstations, virtual machines, and remote servers.

 hostnamectl

-Ubuntu 26.04 and 22.04 show their own release names and kernel versions, but the same fields appear in the same place.
-On WSL, prefer lsb_release or /etc/os-release because they report the Ubuntu user space directly and with less noise.
+Other hostnamectl lines show the kernel, architecture, and virtualization state, but those values can change with updates or the host environment.
+On WSL, prefer lsb_release or /etc/os-release because they report the Ubuntu user space directly and with less host-side noise.

 Check Ubuntu Version on WSL and Ubuntu Server